 Once approved for Emeritus status, such status does not expire or need to be renewed.
 Emeritus licensees may use the titles Architect Emeritus or Professional Engineer Emeritus as appropriate.
 Emeritus licensees are also eligible to receive Board publications.
 However, they are prohibited from practicing architecture or engineering in Nebraska, nor can they be the responsible licensee in charge of an organization practicing engineering or architecture in Nebraska.

-To be reinstated to practice, an architect or professional engineer who has elected emeritus status must submit a new Application for Licensure of an Architect to the Board, submit an affidavit that they have not practiced architecture or engineering during the emeritus period, and meet the requirements of Rule 188.8.131.52 of The Nebraska Engineers and Architects Regulation Act.
+To be reinstated to practice, an architect or professional engineer who has elected emeritus status must submit a new Application for Licensure of an Architect to the Board, submit a License Reinstatement Affidavit that they have not practiced architecture or engineering during the emeritus period, and meet the requirements of Rule 188.8.131.52 of The Nebraska Engineers and Architects Regulation Act.

-To learn more about the emeritus title, visit Board Rule 1.11.4 of The Nebraska Engineers and Architects Regulation Act.
+To learn more about the emeritus title, see Rule 1.11.4 of The Nebraska Engineers and Architects Regulation Act.

 If you have any questions about emeritus status, please contact us.